kyma-project/community/concepts/infrastructure-reconciliation/README.md

 As stated before, the separation of kubeconfigs and limiting access is needed to have a healthy, secure environment.
 Cluster Managers will provide a possibility to create RBAC-based kubeconfigs in both BYOC and Gardener clusters.
 This will provide operators with the required access to perform any necessary actions.

 The kubeconfigs for specific Kubernetes clusters will be fetched (both from Vault or Gardener) in the runtime and stored only in the components' memory for the limited time needed to issue another (constrained) kubeconfig for a given cluster.
+Those new kubeconfigs (used by the Lifecycle and Module Managers) will have a short expiration date and will be available in the KCP.

 ### Subscription Manager and the SubscriptionRequest CR